 Hence, when you plan a trip to Spiti Valley in winter, please keep the buffer days in hand.

-I hope this article will be useful for someone who is planning a trip to Spiti or Kinnaur in near future.
+I hope this article will be useful for someone who is planning a trip to Spiti or Kinnaur in the near future.
 Please feel free to ask any questions/doubts you have and I would be happy to revert back.
 If you happen to know the more updated road conditions, do let me know and I will update the required section.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.